RayGone/MarkovModels/readme.md

 This implementation is general and can be used to recognize any isolated speech.
 Thus it is a Isolated Speech Recogntion module.
 ## SR-hmmlearn
 ### Speech Recognition using hmmlearn package
+- hmmlearn is a HMM package which was formerly a part of scikit-learn; which is now removed from scikit-learn
 # Language Model
 ### Text Generation using Markov Model
 - This implementation uses a 2nd order Markov model to train using two files (a set of poems) and produces poems.
 No.of verses (lines) can be set as a parameter.